melissavoegeli/threading-in-clojure/Bank_Account_Feature.md

 We get $5 again.

-Now that we have an idea of what we're going to be creating, lets learn about [Futures and Delays](Futures_and_Delays.md).
+Now that we have an idea of what we're going to be creating, lets move on to [Futures and Delays](Futures_and_Delays.md).